Logarithmic Spectral Distribution of a Non-Hermitian $\beta$-Ensemble: Equilibrium density via free probability for and

-in the sense of distributions, on the support (sup) of $\mu$.
-Here, $\Delta=\partial_z\partial_z^*$ denotes the two-dimensional Laplacian. \end{itemize} \end{Theorem} The remarkable point is that the coefficients of the polynomial $\Pc_n(z)$ in this theorem are not necessarily identically distributed.
-The condition of unit variance can be full-filled by pulling the non-unit variance of the coefficients into the complex coefficients $\alpha_j^{(k)}$.
+The remarkable point is that the coefficients of the polynomial $\Pc_n(z)$ in this theorem are not necessarily identically distributed.
+The condition of unit variance can be full-filled by pulling the non-unit variance of the coefficients into the complex coefficients \smash{$\alpha_j^{(k)}$}.
 We apply this theorem on random polynomials to the characteristic polynomials of the non-Hermitian tridiagonal matrix ensembles, to obtain the limiting distribution of the eigenvalues of the ensembles which equals the distribution of the zeros of their characteristic polynomials.
-In the low temperature limit $\beta \rightarrow \infty$ we determined an explicit expression of the characteristic polynomials in the previous section \ref{Sec:characteristic polynomial} and derived in Lemma \ref{lemma-mean and variance kappa's} the variance and mean of the coefficients.
-Using these results one can in principle calculate the equilibrium density of the zeros of the characteristic polynomial $\Pc_n(z)$, which correspond to the eigenvalues of the centred random Jacobi matrix $T|_{a_j=0}$ (full-filling the conditions of Lemma \ref{lemma-mean and variance kappa's}) via Theorem \ref{thm-Barbarino Noferini} by choosing $|\alpha_j^{(n)}|^2=\Var(b_jc_j)$.
+In the low temperature limit $\beta \rightarrow \infty$, we determined an explicit expression of the characteristic polynomials in the previous Section~\ref{Sec:characteristic polynomial} and derived in Lemma~\ref{lemma-mean and variance kappa's} the variance and mean of the coefficients.
+Using these results one can in principle calculate the equilibrium density of the zeros of the characteristic polynomial~$\Pc_n(z)$, which correspond to the eigenvalues of the centred random Jacobi matrix $T|_{a_j=0}$ (full-filling the conditions of Lemma~\ref{lemma-mean and variance kappa's}) via Theorem~\ref{thm-Barbarino Noferini} by choosing \smash{$\bigl|\alpha_j^{(n)}\bigr|^2=\Var(b_jc_j)$}.
 However, as the above expression of the variances still contains the product of nested sums, it is difficult to proceed in this general setting.
-Therefore, we will now turn to the explicit low temperature limits we derived in section \ref{Sec:low temperature expansion}.
+Therefore, we will now turn to the explicit low temperature limits we derived in Section~\ref{Sec:low temperature expansion}.

-\subsection{General Ensemble}
+\subsection{General ensemble}

-To derive the limiting spectral density of a matrix drawn from the general complex $\beta$-ensemble in the low temperature limit, consider the characteristic polynomial of the scaled matrix $D_n$ from section~\ref{ref:lowtemp}.
+To derive the limiting spectral density of a matrix drawn from the general complex $\beta$-ensemble in the low temperature limit, consider the characteristic polynomial of the scaled matrix $D_n$ from Section~\ref{ref:lowtemp}.
 Specifically,